mekise/git-primer/README.md

 git branch -d feature1
 ```

-> :warning: When we start working with a remote, we will need to close the online branch as well.
-You can do this running `git push origin -d feature1`.
+> ⚠️ When we start working with a remote, we will also need to close the online branch.
+You can do this by running `git push origin -d feature1`.

-### :arrow_forward: Resolve a conflict
+### ▶️ Resolve a conflict
 You will find conflicts while merging with other people's work.
-Sometimes, you will even find conflicts when merging your own code.
 Let's resolve a conflict.

 When merging, this is the type of message that you will see
 ```